 - Drugs and alcohol.
 Although rare, surgeons may commit errors if they operate under the influence of drugs or alcohol.

 There is a difference between a simple error in judgment and medical malpractice.
 Recognizing the difference requires experience and expertise.
 If you believe you have been the victim of surgeon malpractice, contact our office for a free initial consultation.
-Let us review the facts of your case and help you decide if you have legal grounds for a medical malpractice claim.
+Let our team of top-rated personal injury lawyers in Kansas City review the facts of your case and help you decide if you have legal grounds for a medical malpractice claim.